dcweb/DCMS/README.md

 5. cmd: php artisan asset:publish

 6. cmd: php artisan migrate --package="dcweb/dcms"
-    - seed the databse with dumy info:
+    - seed the databse with dumy info - this will help you're project launched since some items are needed:
     - cmd: php artisan db:seed --class=DCMSTableSeeder

 7. make sure you have ckfinder / ckeditor installed-configured-... (or copied from your previous installs)